 IELTS verifies your knowledge of British English.
 There are two options: the Academic Module (for entrants to universities abroad) and the General Module (for immigration to Canada, Australia or New Zealand).
 They consist of Reading, Writing, Listening and Speaking.

-The IELTS Scoreboard covers all levels of English proficiency from 0 ("I do not know") to 9 ("I speak a language as an educated Englishman").
+The IELTS Scoreboard covers all levels of English proficiency from 0 ("I do not know") to 9 ("I speak a language as an educated native speaker").

 TOEFL is an American English proficiency exam, which is required for admission to American and Canadian universities, as well as for admission to MBA programs abroad.
 It consists of four parts: Reading, Structure, Listening and Writing.